SteveOv/debingest/README.md

 sector required.
 If there are no `-s` arguments then all available sectors are found for processing.

-The `-c` or `--clip` argument may be specified multiple times if you require clipping of multiple time ranges or sectors.
+The `-qc` or `--quality-clip` argument may be specified multiple times if you require clipping of multiple time ranges or sectors.
 You cannot specify which sectors a clip applies to but, as the sectors will have been observed at different times, only those sectors that overlap a given clip will be affected.

 > If you first run `chmod +x ingest.py` (or equivalent) in the terminal
 > you remove the need to specify python3 whenever you run ingest.py.